This review compiles all the information you need to know about the GE Water Softener and Filter In One.

 Check the user manual for instructions to install and program the system.
 This video also gives an overview of how to install the GE system – it just doesn’t explain what to do with the carbon media.

-It took us less than one hour to install the GE Water Softener and Filter In One.
 The unit is an all-in-one system that’s designed for DIY installation, and it’s difficult to make any major errors if you follow the instructions.
 If you’re really DIY adverse, consider hiring a plumber to install the unit for you.

 Find information on how to install and maintain this GE 31,100 grain water softener in the user manual below: